 After a stormy few days with the press and public, the "Eleven Los Angeles Artists" exhibition at the Hayward Gallery in London remains open.

-After a stormy few days with the press and public, the "Eleven Los Angeles Artists" exhibition at the Hayward Gallery in London remains open.
+Background: After a stormy few days with the press and public, the "Eleven Los Angeles Artists" exhibition at the Hayward Gallery in London remains open.
 Selector of the exhibition, Maurice Tuchman, has deliberately chosen to represent a wide variety of techniques employed in the artist colonies of southern California.

 There is an artist who uses the traditional mode of expression--meticulous realism, hand-painted every inch.
 But there is also an artist whose chosen medium is sections of videotape, played on a television monitor.

 Foremost are the catfish, Newton Harrison's "Portable Fish Farm" is the item that caused all the fuss.
 Mr Harrison's idea was to have the catfish -- as well as other animals such as lobsters--electrocuted in public, followed by a feast featuring the lately departed.
 Outcry in the press and from the public eliminated any such public execution, but a private killing and feast will continue.

 Not a sadist or cruel executor of wildlife, Mr Harrison wants to talk about human survival, the natural cycle of life and man's intervention in it.
 Perhaps most of all, he wants to remind his audience that lambs running across the fields are pretty, but the point is that someone is going to eat them.